EricPug/ericpugsdungeontimetracker/README.md

 ## Features
 - **Turn Tracker**: 1 Sheet = 144 checkboxes = 24 hours of dungeon time.
 - Check off turns as they pass.
-- **Time Started**: Set the hour your party entered (00:00 to 23:00) via a dropdown.
+- **Time Started**: Set the hour your party entered the dungeon with the dropdown.
-- **Total Elapsed Time**: Calculates time spent in the dungeon (e.g., "2 hours, 30 minutes") from checked boxes.
+- **Total Elapsed Time**: Calculates time spent in the dungeon is calculated for you from the checked boxes.
 - **Current Time**: Shows the in-game time (e.g., "18:30" or "06:00 Day 2") based on start time + elapsed turns.
-- **Referee's Notes**: Text area for logging events, with an "Add Time" button to add the current time.
+- **Referee's Notes**: Text area for logging events,
+- "Add Time" button to add the current time to the notes automatically.
 - **Persistent**: All data saves to the actor’s flags.